International undergraduate students granted Australian permanent residency

-Australian Government requirements do not permit you to enrol or remain enrolled as an international student if you have been granted Australian permanent residency.
+Australian Government regulations do not permit you to enrol as an international student if you have been granted Australian permanent residency.
 You must advise the University immediately of any changes to your residency status.

-If you are granted permanent residency before you are enrolled your application will be reassessed to determine if you are eligible to receive a Commonwealth funded place at the University:
+If you are granted permanent residency before the start of your first teaching period your application will be reassessed to determine if you are eligible to receive a Commonwealth Supported Place (CSP) at the University:

 - If you do not satisfy the entry criteria for a CSP and/or there are no CSPs remaining you will be unable to enrol at the University at that time.
 There are no Australian fee-paying places available for commencing undergraduate students.

-If you are granted permanent residency after you are enrolled, your enrolment will be converted to an Australian fee-paying place in the same course, where available.
+If you are granted permanent residency after the start of your first teaching period, your enrolment will be converted to an Australian fee-paying place in the same course.
 If your enrolment is converted to an Australian fee-paying place, the tuition fee will be as for all students commencing in the course in the year of the transfer.

-For terms and conditions, your obligations and implications for your enrolment fees, tuition fees, etc please refer to the relevant policies.
+For terms and conditions, your obligations and implications for your enrolment and tuition fees please refer to the relevant policies.